swharden/patch-guide-old/README.md

-# patch-guide
+# The Patch Guide

-Notes and resources related to patch-clamp electrophysiology
+This repository contains notes and resources related to patch-clamp electrophysiology